 It’s All About the Journey

-Even though enhanced sexual pleasure and orgasm are awesome, they’re not the end goal of a mindfulness practice in bed.
+Even though enhanced sexual pleasure and orgasm are awesome, they’re not the end goal of mindful sex.
 In this case, it’s all about the journey and not the destination.
 It’s about feeling and exploring your body and/or your partner’s body in a way that is completely focused and intentional.
 Use all of your five senses.
 Truly taste, touch, smell, hear and see yourself and your partner.
 Bring your focus back to one of these senses when you get distracted.

 As with anything, the more you practice, the better you get.
 Try practicing mindfulness in your day-to-day life as well.
 Maybe take five to 15 minutes a day to meditate.
 You can use an app like Headspace or simply close your eyes and bring attention to your breath.
 The more you practice being in the present moment, the easier and more natural it will be to re-enter a state of mindfulness at will.
 Staying mindful in your day-to-day life will also help to relieve stress, which we all know is a powerful libido-killer.